Monique Serbu | October 30, 2016

 It’s rare to open a webpage today that’s not littered with banner ads and pop-up videos.
 Before an article you are reading on your favorite news site loads, ads and data tracking scripts load first.
 As CNN notes, these interactive plug-ins and script-heavy features have made webpages two times larger than the average page three years ago.
 An ad-blocker — like AdBlock Plus — disables those third-party ads, helping webpages load faster and speeding up even the slowest connection.

 If you’re still struggling with a slow Internet speed, your hardware may be the culprit.
 A 10-year-old modem or router may not be able to handle broadband speeds.
 Check the model specifications on your devices — which can usually be found on the underside of the equipment — and compare them to your Internet package.
 For modems, it’s best to ask your ISP about an equipment upgrade, as compatibility varies.
 Routers, on the other hand, are fine to be purchased from a third party, and the TP-LINK Archer Dual Band Wireless Router is a great option for nearly any connection need.

 4. Manipulate your router

 To get the most from your connection, your router should be in the center of your home, away from other electronics — the higher the location, the better.
-Keep the device away from obstructions like walls and doors, and point the external antennas perpendicular to each other as well, keeping one vertical and one horizontal.
-If you live in a home with multiple levels, use a powerline network adapter — like the TP-LINK AV500 Nano — that can be plugged into outlets on every floor to boost Internet speeds on every level of your home.
+Keep the device away from obstructions like walls and doors, and point any external antennas perpendicular to each other as well, keeping one vertical and one horizontal.
+If you live in a home with multiple levels, use a powerline network adapter that can be plugged into outlets on every floor to boost Internet speeds on every level of your home.
 There are also Wi-Fi boosters and Wi-Fi extenders to increase signal coverage.
 Each with it’s own benefits to battle poor signal strength.